curlywurlycraig/curlywurlycraig.github.io/blog/_posts/2019-04-26-dangerously-set-inner-html.md

 React's
-[documentation on this attribute](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) graciously let's us know that:
+[documentation on this attribute](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) graciously lets us know that:

 > setting HTML from code is risky because it’s easy to inadvertently expose your
 > users to